roman/multi-term-ext/README.md

 * persistent terminal sessions using GNU screen.
 * terminal buffer on a remote hosts using ssh.
 * persistent terminal sessions on remote hosts using ssh and GNU screen.
+* the ability to create terminal profiles (common sessions you might have)

 ## Supported platforms